1Day Sooner: Opposition

-Other scientists and bioethicists disagreed with the prospect of Covid-19 challenge trials as advocated by 1Day Sooner.
+Other scientists and bioethicists disagreed with the prospect of COVID-19 challenge trials as advocated by 1Day Sooner.
 Collins, Anthony Fauci and two other scientists argued that the results from a challenge trial, which would be conducted in healthy, young volunteers (at lower risk for serious illness), would not necessarily reflect efficacy in at-risk groups like the elderly, nor would they provide useful information on transmissibility.
-Other scientists, like Angela Rasmussen, similarly argued that it was too dangerous to ethically conduct Covid-19 challenge trials given the unknowns of the disease at the time.
-Others additional contended that 1Day Sooner was mistaken in assuming that human challenge trials would go substantially faster then traditional field trials in the context of a global pandemic where transmission of the virus was widespread; at the time, some Phase III vaccine trials had already begun.
+Other scientists, like Angela Rasmussen, similarly argued that it was too dangerous to ethically conduct COVID-19 challenge trials given the unknowns of the disease at the time.
+Others in addition contended that 1Day Sooner was mistaken in assuming that human challenge trials would go substantially faster than traditional field trials in the context of a global pandemic where transmission of the virus was widespread; at the time, some Phase III vaccine trials had already begun.

 Other advocacy

 1Day Sooner lobbied for a national vaccine day in the United States, a federal holiday dedicated to promoting vaccination in 2021.
 The organization subsequently sponsored a Boston Vaccine Day event in September 2021.

-1Day Sooner advocates for research into next-generation Covid-19 vaccines through a government effort based on Operation Warp Speed.
-It also supports challenge trials for other diseases, including hepatitis C and tuberculosis.
+1Day Sooner also supports challenge trials for other diseases, including hepatitis C and tuberculosis.

 1Day Africa, the African division of 1Day Sooner, focuses on accelerating vaccine development and promoting global access and distribution to vaccines.